Victor N. Bird

 Communications and Government Affairs Liaison

-Sandra Shelton joined the Oklahoma Aeronautics Commission in April 2016 as the liaison for Government Affairs and Aviation Education.
-She assumed the responsibilities of Communications a few months later.
-She is accountable for the marketing and communication/strategic plan development efforts of the agency.
-In addition to tactical aviation marketing development efforts, she directs social and print media relations, branding, advertising and website development.
+Sandra Shelton joined the Oklahoma Aeronautics Commission in April 2016 as the Aviation Education Coordinator & Government Affairs Liaison.
+She assumed the responsibilities as the Liaison to Public & Government Affairs a few months later adding the Public Information Officer component at that time.
+She is accountable for the marketing and communication/legislative policy development efforts for the agency.
+In addition to tactical aviation marketing, she directs social and print media, branding, advertising and website development.
 She manages and oversees events, content writing, legislative research and development, policy development, speech writing, video vignettes and document layout/design.

 A free-lance writer, she is a former contributing columnist for the internet news outlet, Examiner.com.
 Shelton currently serves on the Board of Directors as the Secretary for the Oklahoma State Senate Historical Preservation Fund, Inc. which administers various art projects at the Oklahoma State Legislature at no cost to the public.
 Shelton also works in the private sector as a social media manager with expertise in layout and design, film production, and digital media strategy.